Pia Nilsson (golfer)

-Early years
+Early life

-Born in Malmö, Nilsson began playing golf at around 10 years of age, with her family at Torekov Golf Club in another part of Scania in southern Sweden, when they spend their summers there.
+In 1958, Nilsson was born in Malmö, Sweden.
+She began playing golf at around 10 years of age, with her family at Torekov Golf Club in another part of Scania in southern Sweden, when they spend their summers there.
 At 14 years of age, her handicap had gone down to 10.

-In her golf career, she later also came to represent Ystad Golf Club, Jönköping Golf Club, Ljunghusen Golf Club and Lidingö Golf Club.
+In her golf career, Nilsson later also came to represent Ystad Golf Club, Jönköping Golf Club, Ljunghusen Golf Club, and Lidingö Golf Club.

-Amateur career

 Nilsson first represented Sweden at the European Lady Junior's Team Championship in 1975 and continued to do so five years in a row.
 In 1978, at Is Molas Golf Club, Sardinia, Italy, Sweden won the championship for the first time ever.

 In 1976, at 18 years of age, Nilsson reached the semi-finals of the Swedish Match-play Championship and finished second at the Swedish International Stroke-play Championship.
 At the last-mentioned tournament, she was also part of winning the Swedish Team Championship with Ljunghusen Golf Club.
 Her achievements in 1976, earned her a place, as one of the three best female amateurs in the country, in the Swedish team at the Espirito Santo Trophy.

+Amateur career

+In the late 1970s, Nilsson began attending Arizona State University.
+Together with Charlotte Montgomery, Nilsson was the first female Swede to play collegiate golf at a university in the United States.
+In 1981, Nilsson graduated with a Bachelor of Science in Physical Education having made All-Conference Second Team in 1980–1981.

 In 1977, Nilsson beat her Swedish compatriot Charlotte Montgomery in a play-off for the title at en international amateur tournament in Torreon, Mexico.

 In 1979, Nilsson won the Swedish Junior Stroke-play Championship at Sollentuna Golf Club outside Stockholm.

 She appeared in the 1980 Espirito Santo Trophy at the Pinehurst Resort in Pinehurst, North Carolina, United States, were the Swedish team finished 7th and Nilsson 10th individually as best Swedish player.

-She played her collegiate golf at Arizona State University, graduating with a Bachelor of Science in Physical Education in 1981 having made All-Conference Second Team in 1980–1981.
-Together with Charlotte Montgomery, Nilsson was the first female Swede to play collegiate golf at a University in the United States.

 In March 1981, Nilsson represented Sweden, together with Charlotte Montgomery, at the international World Cup team competition for two-women national teams in Cali, Colombia.
-Sweden won as a team, 7 strokes ahead of Spain.
+Sweden won as a team, seven strokes ahead of Spain.

 She was a member of the winning Swedish team at the 1981 European Ladies' Team Championship at Troia Golf Club, Portugal.
 It was Sweden's first victory ever in this championship.